Differentially Private Over-the-Air Federated Learning Over MIMO Fading Channels: Introduction

 Apart from the challenges in model communication, the exchange of local models or gradients during FL iterations reveals surprisingly much private information on local data\cite{8737416,8835269,See_grad}.
 For example, a malicious server can exploit the received gradients to recover sensitive on-device training images \cite{See_grad}.
-Differential privacy (DP) has been a well-documented quantitative measure of privacy disclosure in machine learning \cite{DP_Book}, which quantifies the probability that an individual data sample can be distinguished from its neighborhoods in a local dataset.
-To maintain DP in FL, local models are typically perturbed by adding random noise before release \cite{abadi2016deep}.
+Differential privacy (DP) has been a well-documented quantitative measure of privacy disclosure in machine learning \cite{DP_Book}, which quantifies the probability that an individual data sample can be distinguished from its neighborhoods in a local dataset. {Owing to its robust composition theorems, DP has been identified as a powerful tool in dissecting the privacy-learning trade-off in iterative training of FL, thereby simplifying the subsequent system optimization \cite{abadi2016deep,9069945,TMC_DP,9174426}.} To maintain DP in FL, local models are typically perturbed by adding random noise before release \cite{abadi2016deep}.
 In \cite{9069945,TMC_DP}, the authors leveraged Gaussian artificial noise to preserve DP in FL, often referred to as the Gaussian mechanism, where lossless model communication over an orthogonal multiple-access channel was considered.
 Ref. \cite{9174426} extended the Gaussian mechanism to over-the-air FL and reported a fundamental \emph{learning-privacy trade-off}.
 Specifically, adding large artificial noise to achieve high privacy levels leads to significant distortion in over-the-air model aggregation, which compromises training convergence.
 It was further noted in \cite{9174426} that over-the-air model aggregation achieves stronger privacy protection than the orthogonal communication protocol, as artificial noises from all local users are superposed at the receiver.
 On the other hand, instead of leveraging additional artificial noise, one can harness inherent communication noise at a single-antenna server to preserve DP, such that arbitrary user privacy levels can be satisfied by solely reducing transmit power \cite{DPFL_DLiu,9322199}.
-Inspired by this, Refs. \cite{DPFL_DLiu,9322199} proposed transmit power control algorithms that attain accurate FL training while satisfying given DP requirements.
+Inspired by this, Refs. \cite{DPFL_DLiu,9322199} proposed to transmit power control algorithms that attain accurate FL training while satisfying given DP requirements.
 Ref. \cite{DPFL_RIS} further balanced the learning-privacy trade-off by reconfigurable intelligent surface.
 The communication-noise-based DP mechanism was enhanced by incorporating additional perturbations in wireless FL systems, such as inherent anonymity \cite{9413624}, user sub-sampling \cite{9562556}, multi-cell interference \cite{9580422}, hardware-induced distortion \cite{hardware_dp}, and gradient quantization \cite{QUANTIZE_dp}.

 The current research on DP-constrained over-the-air FL focuses on model aggregation with a single-antenna server, \ie model uploading over a multiple-input single-output (MISO) channel.
 The edge devices can preserve DP through optimal power control in local gradient transmission, without the need of injecting artificial noise, even for high DP requirements.
 This leads to what is called \emph{free DP with zero artificial noise} \cite{DPFL_DLiu}.
 On the other hand, the MIMO technique, which can improve spectral efficiency by deploying a large antenna array at the server, is a crucial feature in current and future wireless protocols \cite{6736761}.
 MIMO-based over-the-air FL is capable of improving the learning performance by leveraging high array gains to achieve more accurate model aggregation \cite{FL_1}.
 In this regard, it is necessary to investigate the feasibility of achieving DP in MIMO-based over-the-air FL to accommodate the state-of-the-art network architecture.